explore command correlates spatially and temporally related activity.

 --for option restricts the result set to specific types.
 Note that

---for cannot appear alone but must occur with at least one other of the
+cannot appear alone but must occur with at least one other of the selection

-selection options.
-For example, this invocation shows all DNS requests captured
+options.
+For example, this invocation shows all DNS requests captured by Zeek up

 --by option takes a field name as argument and restricts the set of

-where that field has the same value as the same field in the original record.
+that field has the same value as the same field in the original record.
+In

 For example, to select all outgoing connections from some address up to five minutes after a connection to host 192.168.1.10 was made from that address:

 --where option specifies a dynamic filter expression that restricts the